Wzhiye/Azure_project2_CD/README.md

 <TODO: complete this with an overview of your project>

 ## Project Plan
-<TODO: Project Plan

 * A link to a Trello board for the project: [Trello](https://trello.com/invite/b/ckkOihBH/ceca85a6406f4bec51c3c5743e7c00f1/project2)

-* A link to a spreadsheet that includes the original and final project plan> [Spreadsheet](https://docs.google.com/spreadsheets/d/15ubLyq8bP0X03wQ4vvEfCFMadQIrbONHOprxPECebUs/edit?usp=sharing)
+* A link to a spreadsheet that includes the original and final project plan: [Spreadsheet](https://docs.google.com/spreadsheets/d/15ubLyq8bP0X03wQ4vvEfCFMadQIrbONHOprxPECebUs/edit?usp=sharing)

 ## Instructions